| Figure | Value | Source |

 From January 1, 2025, the Greek government imposed a moratorium on issuing new short-term rental licenses in three central Athens districts.
 The moratorium was originally a one-year measure and has been extended through 2026.

-The moratorium covers the 1st, 2nd, and 3rd municipal districts of Athens, which include some of the highest-density tourist neighborhoods.
-Among the affected areas:
+The moratorium covers the 1st, 2nd, and 3rd municipal districts of Athens, which include some of the highest-density tourist neighborhoods: Plaka, Monastiraki and Psyrri, Koukaki, Exarchia, parts of Pagrati, Kypseli, and Metaxourgeio.

 The moratorium has created a two-tier market in central Athens.
-Apartments with an existing, pre-moratorium AMA command a premium of approximately 10 to 20 percent over comparable apartments without an AMA, because the buyer inherits the right to continue short-term rental operation in zones where new licenses are no longer available.
+BUY GREECE network comparables show apartments with an existing, pre-moratorium AMA command a premium of approximately 10 to 20 percent over comparable apartments without one, because the buyer inherits the right to continue short-term rental operation in zones where new licenses are no longer available.
 For buyers focused on long-term residential use or capital appreciation, the moratorium has little direct effect.

 The Athens Riviera (Glyfada, Voula, Vouliagmeni, Kavouri, Varkiza), northern suburbs (Kifisia, Marousi, Chalandri), and all islands outside Athens remain open for new short-term rental registration.
 The moratorium is geographically narrow and does not signal a national STR contraction.

 Greece replaced its older flat tourist tax in 2024 with a tiered Climate Crisis Resilience Fee, applied per night per accommodation.
-For short-term rentals (apartments and short-term rented dwellings), the 2024-2026 structure differentiates between the high-tourist season (March to October) and the low season (November to February), with higher rates in summer and lower rates in winter.
+For short-term rentals, the 2024-2026 structure differentiates between the high season (March to October) and the low season (November to February), with higher rates in summer.
 The fee is collected from the guest, paid quarterly by the host through the AADE platform, and remitted to the Greek treasury.

 Short-term rental income is reported annually through the AADE STR portal.
 Hosts submit gross revenue, platform commissions, and net income.
 The annual reporting cycle aligns with the Greek personal income tax filing deadline (typically June or July of the following year).
 Foreign-resident owners file through their Greek tax representative.

-For individuals, short-term rental income is taxed at progressive rates depending on the total annual gross revenue from STR activity.
-The 2024-2026 brackets reward smaller operators with lower effective rates and apply a higher rate above certain revenue thresholds, reflecting the policy goal of distinguishing casual hosts from semi-commercial STR operators.
+For individuals, short-term rental income is taxed at progressive rates depending on total annual gross STR revenue.
+The 2024-2026 brackets reward smaller operators with lower effective rates and apply a higher rate above certain revenue thresholds.
 Income earned through corporate vehicles (Greek LLCs holding multiple properties) is taxed under corporate income tax rules at a flat rate.

-Standard private short-term rentals (a few properties owned by an individual) generally do not trigger VAT.
-STR operations that resemble hospitality businesses — operating multiple units with hotel-like services such as daily cleaning, breakfast, or front-desk presence — can fall under VAT.
-Buy Greece advises foreign owners on the threshold where their operation may cross into the VAT-applicable zone.
+Standard private short-term rentals generally do not trigger VAT.
+STR operations that resemble hospitality businesses — multiple units with hotel-like services such as daily cleaning, breakfast, or front-desk presence — can fall under VAT.
+BUY GREECE advises foreign owners on the threshold where their operation may cross into the VAT-applicable zone.

 For foreign owners, AADE pursues compliance through the registered Greek tax representative.
 The owner's foreign address is not a shield: Greek tax claims against Greek-situated property are enforceable.